Rainy day distraction

 For more interaction, cross the river via a swinging bridge to enter the Heritage Village with replicas of traditional architecture from the indigenous groups of Sabah, surrounding a lotus-filled pond.

 Included with the price of admission is entrance to several gardens, the Sabah Art Gallery, the Islamic Civilization Museum and a small Science and Technology Gallery focused largely on the oil and gas industry, all within the complex.

 The gift shop sells non-fiction books on the history and cultures of Sabah as well as the knick-knacks you see at the markets for reasonable fixed prices.
-The museum is about a 10-minute drive from the city centre â€“ a taxi one-way is 15 ringgit.
+A cafe serving local, Western and Chinese fare is open daily 07:00-17:00.

 For a more lively overview of the traditional cultures of Sabah, Mari Mari Cultural Village offers slightly cheesy daily interactive shows.

 Bus No 13 (towards Penampang) from the front of City Hall or Wawasan Plaza will take about 15 minutes (1 ringgit).
 Ask the driver to let you off near Sabah Museum.
 It's a 10-minute walk to the entrance.
 A taxi from the city will cost 20 ringgit.

 T: (088) 225 033; (088) 215 606 ; F: (088) 240230;